Forecasting Local Ionospheric Parameters Using Transformers: Methods

 Finally, incorporating the linear component of the model, the total linear plus residual multi-quantile loss for a given test segment from times $t+1$ to $t+p$, is

 Using our seven selected quantile levels, we may generate empirical estimates of the $90^{th}-$percent CI as well as the interquartile range (IQR), defined by the region between the $25^{th}$ and $75^{th}$ percentiles.
-Conceptually, our transformer network is adding a nonlinear corrective term to the linear predictor by learning to predict the median residual, while also quantifying uncertainty in the forecast in a manner that incorporates all available data from both past and future and without relying on any assumptions of the underlying distributions of the residuals.
+We explored the use of different quantiles, i.e. $\tau={0.01, 0.02, \dots, 0.99}$, but found that specifying more quantiles did not increase the calibration significantly.
+The choice here was based only on the desired uncertainty quantification regions.
+Additionally, using fewer quantiles slightly reduces the number of model parameters and thus increases training speed.
+This is due to the smaller output dimension of the final feedforward layers in the decoder, Equations \ref{eqn:quantileoutfof2}, \ref{eqn:quantileouthmf2}, and \ref{eqn:quantileoutTEC}.

+Conceptually, our transformer network is adding a nonlinear corrective term to the linear predictor by learning to predict the median residual, while also quantifying uncertainty in the forecast in a manner that incorporates all available data from both past and future.
+It does this without relying on any assumptions of the underlying distributions of the residuals.
 In practice, we also dynamically weight each component of the loss function, as the loss can become dominated by the errors of the na\"ive linear predictor $\mathcal{L}_{\text{linear}}$.
 We balance the loss function using learnable weights from each model component, $w_{\text{linear}}$ and $w_{\text{residual}}$, so that

 These weights adjust the contribution of each loss component during training, and the exponentiation ensures that they are always positive and inversely related to the magnitude of the respective component \cite{kendall_2018}.
 We found that this weighting reduced the number of epochs needed to reach our early stopping criterion, which was set to halt training when the validation loss was not reduced by at least $1\text{e}^{-4}$ for more than 8 epochs.
 Additionally, we include dropout layers \cite{hinton_2012} in each of the transformer's multi-head attention blocks to further control overfitting.